iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 QAL=Quilt Along (quilt patterns)

-I've never participated in a Block of the Month, Block of the Week or Stitch Along can you explain how it works?
+I've never participated in a Block of the Month, Stitch Along, or Quilt Along, can you explain how it works?

-• A Stitch Along (SAL) on FiS works the same as a BOM or BOW, but the pattern is hand embroidered instead of strictly machine stitched.
+• A Stitch Along (SAL) on FiS works the same as a BOM, but the pattern is hand embroidered instead of strictly machine stitched.

 I want to participate, but I don't have time.
 Can I save/print/come back later?